New Mexico Eyes A 'Medicaid Buy-In' Plan To Insure More Residents

 Lawmakers in Colorado, Oregon, Washington and Minnesota are among others exploring similar options, says Howard.
 Nevada lawmakers passed a bill last year that would have set up a Medicaid buy-in plan, but the Republican governor vetoed it.

-"The proposals take on different flavors depending on the state" and what officials are trying to accomplish, she says, whether it's increasing the number of people with insurance, making coverage more affordable or helping states avoid "bare" counties where no marketplace plans are offered.
+"The proposals take on different flavors depending on the state" and what officials are trying to accomplish, she says, whether it's increasing the number of people with insurance, making coverage more affordable or helping states avoid having "bare" counties where no marketplace plans are offered.

 New Mexico's bill would target individuals who aren't eligible for Medicaid or Medicare and those who can't get the Affordable Care Act's premium subsidies because their incomes are above 400 percent of the federal poverty level (about $50,000 for one person or $103,000 for a family of four).
 The plan would also be available to state residents whose immigration status in the U.S. is undocumented.

-And the measure would help people like Gutierrez, as well, who are vulnerable to the ACA's so-called family glitch.
-Her husband's $100 monthly premium for single-coverage is considered affordable under the law because it costs less than 9.86 percent of their family income of about $46,000 a year.
-That makes her ineligible for premium subsidies on the exchange, even though the $800 premium for the two of them far exceeds that affordability percentage.
+And the measure would help people like Gutierrez who are vulnerable to the ACA's so-called family glitch.
+Her husband's $100 monthly premium for single coverage through his employer plan is considered affordable under the law because it costs less than 9.86 percent of their family's income of about $46,000 a year.
+That makes her ineligible for premium subsidies on the exchange, even though the $800 premium for the two of them through her husband's employer plan far exceeds that affordability percentage.
 Their three children already have Medicaid coverage.

 "Right now, I pay to have the health care, but I can't afford to use it," says Gutierrez.

-The bill would provide financial assistance from the state, with premiums and cost-sharing for people whose incomes are less than 200 percent of the federal poverty level, or $60,340 for a family of five.
+The bill would provide financial assistance from the state, with premiums and cost sharing for people whose incomes are less than 200 percent of the federal poverty level, or $60,340 for a family of five.
 The new coverage would take effect by January 2021.

 Gutierrez, whose family lives in Albuquerque, would be eligible for financial assistance to help her buy into the Medicaid-like plan, while her husband stays on his employer plan.
 Because their $46,000 annual income is just above 150 percent of the federal poverty level, her monthly premium would likely be about $160 per month for a comprehensive plan with a $150 deductible, according to estimates by Manatt Health, which did the original state analyses of buy-in options that were published before the bills were introduced in January.

-New Mexico has high levels of poverty, and 40 percent of all New Mexico residents are already enrolled in the state Medicaid program, compared with about 23 percent nationwide.
+New Mexico has high levels of poverty, and 40 percent of New Mexico residents are already enrolled in the state's Medicaid program, compared with about 23 percent nationwide.

 "It's the cornerstone" of our health care system, says Colin Baillio, director of policy and communication at Health Action New Mexico, an advocacy group.
 The legislation would use "those levers that Medicaid has to provide comprehensive coverage and a comprehensive provider network."

-The bills were passed by two legislative committees this month, with instructions for further study, to examine expanding the buy-in plan to more groups.
+The bills were passed by two legislative committees this month, with instructions for further study to examine expanding the buy-in plan to more groups.
 They now move to two other legislative committees for consideration, Baillio says.

 And though hospitals and other health care providers would be reimbursed at Medicaid rates — typically lower than those for commercial plans — to the extent that people who are uninsured enroll in the new plan, some providers say they stand to gain financially.